 Entire Program Cost of CRNA School at Carolinas Medical Center & UNC Charlotte NC.

-*This includes the estimated cost of books, application fees and CMC Clinical Fee, graduation fee, Certification exam fee and SEE.
+*This includes the estimated cost of books, application fees, CMC Clinical Fee, graduation fee, Certification exam fee and SEE.

 CRNA Program Summary

 Are you concerned that Carolinas Medical Center & UNC Charlotte NC’s Nurse Anesthesia Program won’t give you the specific experiences or training you need to be a successful CRNA?
 Learn what standards CRNA Programs must meet in order to be accredited by the Council on Accreditation of Nurse Anesthesia (COA).